BoneInscri/ics-pa/notes/PA_2.md

 LUI (**load upper immediate**) is used to build 32-bit constants and uses the U-type format.

-LUI places the 32-bit U-immediate value into the destination register rd, filling in the lowest 12 bits with zeros.
+LUI places the 32-bit U-immediate value into the destination register rd， filling in the lowest 12 bits with zeros.

 ==SRLIW指令==

 ```
-0017d69b          	srliw	a3,a5,0x1
+0017d69b          	srliw	a3，a5，0x1
 ```

 ![image-20231113154943270](PA_2.assets/image-20231113154943270.png)